gsangeryee/chatgpt-prompts-helper/README.md

 A Google Chrome extension that provides a library of useful prompts for chat.openai.com, making it easier for users to interact with OpenAI's ChatGPT.

+The story of the development of this extension is documented in [24 Hours ChatGPT·S1,E1](https://medium.com/@saneryee-studio/24-hours-chatgpt-s1-e1-7818e491563f)

 ## Features

 - Browse a library of curated prompts for ChatGPT